Vigeo

 We’ve always loved the idea of passive investing and wanted to ensure that every month, a fixed amount automatically went to our broker.
 This led us to a strategy of fixed and relative savings:

-- Fixed Savings: Essential savings, like investments, had a set amount.
+- Priority Savings: Essential or goal driven savings, like investments, had a set amount.

 The rule that simplified our budgeting